 Through the Junior Research Fellowship program, individuals or groups of students in grades 6-8 who have a passionate interest, are performing well in the classroom and show task commitment capabilities may pursue high-level research on a chosen topic.

-Working with a mentor, each Fellow will assume the role of a first-hand inquirer - thinking, feeling and acting like a practicing professional in a discipline.
+Working with a consultant, each Fellow will assume the role of a first-hand inquirer - thinking, feeling and acting like a practicing professional in a discipline.
 Research topics may be an extension of the curriculum in a certain class, a related topic not covered in the Middle School curriculum, or a creative, new initiative that the student has a desire to explore.
-The research that each Fellow conducts must lead him into a new realm of learning and result in some kind of authentic product.
-There are no firm rules for what the product should be, but examples include a publication, a performance, an original composition, or a piece of art.
+The research that each Fellow conducts must lead him into a new realm of learning.

 - To provide an opportunity for boys to apply their interests, knowledge, creative ideas and task commitment to a self-selected area of study